gtagency/sketch2drawings/README.md

 <hr>

 ### After Downloading Data
-Create a folder called original under images so that the directory looks like this
+Create a folder called original and edges under images so that the directory looks like this
 ```
 .
 ├── README.md
 ├── docker
 │        └── Dockerfile
 ├── images
+│        └── original
+│        └── edges
+│        └── resized
-│        └── Original
+│        └── combined
 ```

+Move the images (only, no folders) to images/original

 We will
 1. Resize all images into 256 x 256